ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 * **Parameters:**
   - selection: The selection to update.
 Can be given as string ‘sel0’ - ‘sel5’
 * **Return:**
-  Number of selected solid elements
+  Number of selected solid elements.

 <a id="compolyx.Model.selection"></a>

 #### *property* selection

-Selected objects of this model
+Selected objects of this model.

 <a id="compolyx.Model.selection_rules"></a>